It started with the nagging feeling that I was, in fact, not creative. That I couldn’t call myself an artist. That I could not make my ideas click.

 At the same time, I was trying to build a business, and I was testing things left and right.
 I enrolled in several business courses, but something always felt glitchy, like I was seeing myself from outside.

-I felt brave, so I set a date to launch it, and then I went about my multiple occupations.
+I felt brave, so I set a date to write and launch it, and then I went about my multiple occupations.

 I thought about the guide all the time.
 I revised dozens of books, I dug into my old journals, and I read some awful creative self-help books.

 I found an extraordinary amount of fluff, empty words, and prompts that were not useful to me.
 Same with online classes, I could follow a step-by-step project, but I was not satisfied at the end.
 It wasn’t what I wanted to create.

 I opened a document and gathered my notes and started dumping headings and paragraphs.

 This guide was all I could think about.

 I wrote, and at the same time, I started to feel a transformation in my work.
 I was playing again.
 I was no longer preoccupied with what would sell.
 Color palettes that I would personally love around me started to emerge.
 I let myself go.